 Other Services.
 Planning, building inspection, permits, and other municipal services will be available to the territory from the City upon annexation.

 STAFF RECOMMENDATION

-Based on the findings made in this report and the applicant's petition, staff recommends that the City Commission approve Planning File AN 16-01, and adopt as it's own this Staff
+Based on the study and the Proposed Findings and Reasons for Decision for this annexation, staff recommends that the City Commission approve Planning File AN 16-0002, and adopt as its own this Staff Report and Exhibits.